fionanealon/iris-data-set-project/README.md

 # Print the minimum if the fourth column
 print("Minimum of fourth column is:", minfourthcol)
 ```
-Python then makes call to the values assigned to minfirstcol, minsecondcol, minthirdcol and minfourthcol, I have added a string to the code to explain these values and they are then printed them to the command prompt.
+The above lines the call the print function with an argument of minfirstcol, minsecondcol, minthirdcol and minfourthcol and prints the values to the command prompt at the terminal.
+A string has been added to the funtion to provide an explanations of each of the  minfirstcol, minsecondcol, minthirdcol and minfourthcol values.